 – Which software is suitable for preparing the electrical drawing?

-– Auto-CAD is the worldwide used software for any type of drawings.
-However, all big companies having their own software.
+– Auto-CAD is the worldwide used software for any type of drawing.
+However, all big companies have their software.

 – but it’s not supported in window -8.

 – It will.
 You have to use licensed software.
 If using a licensed one then contact AutoCAD engineers for proper installation.
 Also, check the compatibility of Autocad along with the service pack and type of bit of operating system.
 Window 8 means Cad 14,15 and 16 will support.
 I am not sure above this will support it or not.
 The best practice changes the operating system to either lower than 8 or higher.
 Coz Windows 8 has lots of issues.

 – I will not suggest pirated software.
 But if you are using then need to install it the incorrect way with a proper key generated by Keygen.
 Actually, the operating system i.e, Windows 8, failed to support many softwares and was accepted and withdrawn back very soon by Microsoft.

 – sizing calculation for High resistance grounding for 4.16 kV system.
 Please provide the calculation format.
 Please give some details, Your question is very vague.
 You would have given a simple SLD of the scheme.

 – I need a high resistance grounding calculation format this is for a medium voltage system

 – NGR Calculation?